sahibul-nf/educative_app_clone/assets/lessons/#6 Create the Home Page.md

-# Creating the Home Page
+# #6  Create the Home Page

 ## Introduction

 The home page is the first thing users see when they visit an app.
 Therefore, it is essential to make a good first impression and provide a clear indication of what the app is all about.
 This section will guide you through creating the home page for the [educative.io](http://educative.io/) clone with Flutter.

-Let's get started!
+Let's get started! 🚀

 ## Let’s Get Started